00labs/huma-monorepo/doc/Huma Protocol Spec V1.md

 2. Once accepted by Huma DAO, the Adapter will be deployed on IPP.
 3. All the accepted IPAs will be listed under the same directory, for the Evaluation Agents(EAs)to consume.
 4. Some performance stats about each IPA and share as metadata.
 This will be valuable to the EA developers.
 It will also serve as an input when Huma DAO decides how to distribute IP rewards to different IPA providers.
-5. Each IPA shall be maintained by the original developer, Huma DAODAO, or the community.
+5. Each IPA shall be maintained by the original developer, Huma DAO, or the community.

 ### 2.2 Developer Participation and Rewards